exaroth/liveboat/README.md

 Run `liveboat --help` for list of all available arguments

+> [!IMPORTANT]
-__NOTE:__ During every update Liveboat will only regenerate template files and feed list, if you want to add additional files or directories such as git repository feel free to do so as these won't be overwritten in between builds.
+> During every update Liveboat will only regenerate template files and feed list, if you want to add additional files or directories such as git repository feel free to do so as these won't be overwritten when rebuilding feed pages.

 ### Options file